blagodimitrov/blagodimitrov/README.md

 ### 🚀 **Next Frontier:**

-I'm diving into **AI development** to push the boundaries of what's possible in tech.
+I'm going to dive into **AI development** to push the boundaries of what's possible in tech.

 📧 **Let's Connect!** Reach out to me on [LinkedIn](https://www.linkedin.com/in/blagovestdimitrov/).